- Organization Overview

 Recent recipients of research awards to the School include, for example:

-- Dorothy Apollonio, PhD, Department of Clinical Pharmacy, received a five-year, $838,000 K07 development award from the National Cancer Institute.
+- Dorothy Apollonio, PhD, MPP, Department of Clinical Pharmacy, received a five-year, $838,000 K07 development award from the National Cancer Institute.
 She will use clinical research to support the creation of state policies mandating smoking cessation therapy for patients in treatment for alcohol, drug, and mental disorders—a population twice as likely to smoke.
 Dorie ultimately hopes to learn how potentially lifesaving clinical research about public health interventions can be more effectively communicated to policy makers.

 - A group co-led by Shuvo Roy, PhD, Department of Bioengineering and Therapeutic Sciences, received a two-year, $1 million grant from the U.S. Food and Drug Administration to expand federal efforts to invent new medical devices for children.
 The Pediatric Device Consortium, first funded in 2009, has already developed a device that uses magnets and minor surgery to correct the congenital deformity called sunken chest.
 The Magnetic Mini-Mover, now in clinical trials, could replace major surgery.